mitesh3008/twitter/README.md

 # twitter

-to clone a twitter for learning purpose
+clone a twitter app for learning purpose